-Free Lipitor Lawsuit Evaluation: If you or a loved one has developed type 2 diabetes, liver damage, rhabdomyolysis, or memory loss after taking Lipitor, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit against the manufacturer of Lipitor and we can help.
+Free Confidential Lawsuit Evaluation: If you or a loved one has developed type 2 diabetes after taking Lipitor, you should contact our law firm immediately.
+You may be entitled to compensation by filing a suit against the manufacturer and our lawyers can help.

-Manufactured and marketed by Pfizer, Inc., Lipitor is a widely-prescribed cholesterol-lowering statin drug that blocks the production of cholesterol (a type of fat) in the body.
+Lipitor is a popular cholesterol-lowering statin drug that blocks the production of cholesterol (a type of fat) in the body.
 The medication is designed to reduce low-density lipoprotein (LDL) cholesterol and total cholesterol in the blood.
 This can help prevent heart disease and hardening of the arteries, conditions that lay the ground work for heart attacks, strokes, and vascular disease.
-Lipitor was approved by the U.S. Food & Drug Administration (FDA) in September 2005.
+Lipitor is manufactured by Pfizer & Co., and was approved by the U.S. Food & Drug Administration (FDA) in September 2005.

 In addition to Lipitor, other potentially-dangerous medications from the statin class include: